 Q: Which students are looking for internships?

-A: Walsh University requires all undergraduate students to complete an internship in order to graduate.
-The Career Readiness and Development Center encourages students to participate in multiple work-related experiences including practicums, internships for credit and internships not for credit.
+A: Walsh University requires all undergraduate students to complete an internship within their major in order to graduate.
+The Office of Alumni and Career Connections encourages students to participate in multiple work-related experiences including practicums, internships for credit and internships not for credit.

 Q: What do I need to do to ensure students get credit for their internship?